swiftclouddbs/Python_Tutorial/README.md

    Output goes to a csv file and contains three columns:  vm_id,vm_name,nic_type<br>

-   This will give you tools and some insight into using Python, REST and VMWare!
+   This will give you tools and some insight into using Python, REST, VMWare and AI code generators!!